 cockpit sole.
 She came 3rd at the 2001 North Americans

 and was the highest placing Classic.
-May be VII has competed in all of the major regattas on Puget Sound this past season The boat has been owned by Joth Davis for the past 18 years and has received attention throughout his stewardship.
+May be VII has competed in all of the major regattas on Puget Sound this past season.
+The boat has been owned by Joth Davis for the past 20 years and has received attention throughout his stewardship.
+May Be VII was recently chartered by Dennis Conner and won the 2017 Sir Thomas Lipton Cup on Port Madison.
+Mr. Conner also sailed the boat in Vancouver at the International 6 Metre World Championships.

 In the slings before her relaunch in 1998.